For consideration at the June 23, 2021 LIPA Board of Trustees meeting:

 - To view the public comment session schedule, click here.

-- If you would like to comment at a session, please send an email to email@example.com with (1) your name, (2) your organization (if any), and (3) which public comment session you will be attending.
+- If you would like to comment on the above proposal at one of the public comment sessions on June 7, 2021, please send an email to email@example.com with (1) your name, (2) your organization (if any), and (3) which public comment session you will be attending.

 For potential consideration at a future meeting of the LIPA Board of Trustees: